Department of Labor Logo United States Department of Labor

 Technical Note

-The data in this release were collected through a supplement to the January 2022
+The data in this news release were collected through a supplement to the January 2024 Current

-The January 2022 CPS supplement, which was sponsored by the U.S. Department of
+The January 2024 CPS supplement, which was sponsored by the U.S. Department of Labor, obtained

-the January data.
-Additional information about population controls is available on
+January data.
+Additional information about population controls is available on the BLS website

 Reliability of the estimates

-the true population value because of sampling error.
-BLS analyses are generally
+standard errors from the true population value because of sampling error.
+BLS analyses are

-for many reasons, including the failure to sample a segment of the population,
+reasons, including the failure to sample a segment of the population, inability to obtain

 Concepts and questions

-or piece rates.
-The group includes employees in both the private and public sectors
+rates.
+The group includes employees in both the private and public sectors but excludes all

-In the CPS supplement, questions on tenure were asked of all employed persons.
-The
+In the CPS supplement, questions on tenure were asked of all employed people.
+The main

-main question was: "How long has ... been working continuously for (fill in name of
+question was: "How long has ... been working continuously for (fill in name of present

 _____ Days